Yankees knocked out early by rival Red Sox at Fenway

 The Yankees now head into another intriguing offseason as they continue to try to piece together a roster capable of ending their 12-year World Series drought.

-Tuesday's ending was fitting for a New York team that was inconsistent throughout 2021, tallying 13 straight wins in August and then dropping 11 of their next 13.
+Tuesday's ending was fitting for a New York team that was inconsistent throughout 2021, tallying 13 straight wins in August and then dropping 11 of their next 13 games.

 Along the way they lost several key pieces.
 Center fielder Aaron Hicks saw his season end in May following wrist injury.
 The bullpen took a hit three months later when lefty Zack Britton injured his elbow and needed Tommy John surgery.